-Making Basel III Support Development in Emerging Markets and Developing Economies
+Task Force on Making Basel III Work for Emerging Markets and Developing Economies

 Joint G-24/Center for Global Development Roundtable on the Implications of Basel III Reforms in Emerging Markets - APRIL 18, 2018 - IMF Washington, DC.

-The implications for the volume, volatility, and composition of capital inflows to emerging markets derived from the adoption of Basel III and other recently enacted financial regulations in advanced economies.
+Implications for the volume, volatility, and composition of capital inflows to EMDEs derived from the adoption of Basel III in advanced economies.

-The problems for financial stability and a leveled playing field for financial institutions resulting from the operation of subsidiaries of global banks in emerging markets.
-The issue here is to identify particular features of Basel III that might have unintended consequences on competitiveness of domestic versus foreign banks operating in emerging markets.
+Problems for financial stability and a leveled playing field for financial institutions resulting from the operation of subsidiaries of global banks in EMDEs.

 The Working Group is led by CGD senior fellow Liliana Rojas-Suarez with Thorsten Beck, professor of banking and finance at Cass Business School in London, as co-chair.
-The Working Group comprises leading experts from around the world with deep knowledge of Basel III, financial stability, and economic development.
-A forthcoming report will highlight the main findings and recommendations of the group.
+The Working Group comprises leading experts from around the world with deep knowledge of Basel III, financial stability and economic development.

 Basel III Working Group members pose after the first working group meeting.